ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 - permalink, edit, delete: Permalink grabs a direct link to the post.
 Edit allows the submitter to edit their submission.
 Delete allows the submitter to remove their submission.
 - `Respond`/`Reply`: Reply to the submission.
 Pressing `Enter` or clicking `Reply` afterwards will submit your response.
   - Until you give a thumbs up, this will read `Respond`.
 After giving a thumbs up, this will read `Reply`.
-- `Mark as Resolved`: The creator may select this when the issue has been addressed and either accepted or denied.
+- `Mark as Resolved`: The creator or the mod poster may select this when the issue has been addressed and either accepted or denied.
 - `Reopen a Discussion`: If the submission needs further discussion, the creator or mod submitter may reopen the submission by responding and unchecking Resolved.

 ## Hype, Nomination, and Kudosu!